Safety at work

 ILO Guidelines and standards

 The ILO 2001 Guidelines on occupational safety and health management systems (ILO-OSH 2001) has become a widely used model for developing national standards in this area.
-If you are interested in safety, you should study these guidelines.
 The ILO, with its tripartite structure and its standard-setting role, is the most appropriate body to develop international safety guidelines.
-The ILO guidelines are rapidly becoming the most referenced and practiced model for developing Occupational Health and Safety programmes at the national and enterprise level.

 The ILO has adopted more than 40 standards specifically dealing with occupational safety and health, as well as over 40 Codes of Practice.
 Nearly half of the ILO instruments deal directly or indirectly with occupational safety and health issues.
 Read more about these here.